 - They create a buffer against market fluctuations, ensuring stability even in challenging economic times.

-- Loyal customers form a brand community, engaging with each other and the brand in meaningful ways.
+- Loyal customers form a brand community, engaging with each other and the brand in meaningful ways, especially when you apply proven gamification sales techniques that actually work.

 - They engage in discussions and share experiences, fostering a sense of belonging and loyalty.